clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 ### May 2023 Updates
-The following projects had updates in May 2023 (Published 30 May 2023).
+The following projects had updates in May 2023.
 Note that only highlights are mentioned and not a full overview of all changes.
 See the project's changelogs for all changes.

 * Preparations for [babashka conf](https://github.com/babashka/conf) are in full swing and I'm preparing a talk with the title 'Growing an ecosystem'.
 * This month I've had the honor to visit the JUXT 10 year anniversary in London and met a lot of fellow Clojurians over there.